 COURSE DESCRIPTION: This course introduces the basic techniques of demographic analysis.
-Students will become familiar with the sources of data available for demographic research and basic techniques used for demographic analysis.
-In addition to nuptiality, fertility, mortality and migration, their underlying theoretical frameworks and their measurement; introductory and intermediate techniques akin to life table analysis, standardisation, cohort and period measures and population projections are also central in the execution of the course.
+Learners will become familiar with the sources of data available for demographic research and basic techniques used for demographic analysis.
+In addition to nuptiality, fertility, mortality and migration and their measurement, introductory and intermediate techniques akin to life table analysis, standardization, cohort and period measures and population projections will also be central in the execution of the course.